BikramGhart1/echoes/docs/03-planning.md

 4. Week 4 - Implementation of Follow System and other leftovers
 5. Week 5 - System testing, Polishing and Deployment

-> Unit testing will be done after every module development (or lets say after every phase).
+> Unit testing will be done after every module development (or after every phase).